caleblogan/chip8-js/README.md

 Required node and npm.

 #### chip8 lib
+Technically can run it in the console by running my with `npm run dev`, but no input handling works with console.
 - `cd chip8 &&`
 - `npm i && npx tsc` This should work.
 If not, install typescript globally and use `tsc`